SS-NES/SS-NES-lesson/episodes/python-template.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can you quickly set up a new Python repository that follows best practices?
+- What is the fastest way to set up a new Python repository that suits your needs?
+- How do you make sure this repository follows best practices?

 ::::::::::::::::::::::::::::::::::::::::::::::::